 I look back at some of my old photos where I was my lightest weight.
 I used to think that if I could weigh less, I would be shredded, finally have abs, and look my best.

 I looked back at those photos, and my body was soft, with no muscle definition.
 I looked the same, if not worse, in a smaller body.

 Think of your muscles like the presents under the Christmas tree, and your body fat is the wrapping paper… You can't unwrap presents that don’t exist.

 When designing your nutrition plan, consider starting here.
 Before jumping into a diet, build the foundation of muscle tissue first.
-Fat loss simply reveals that hard work and effort put in during that season.
+Fat loss reveals that hard work and effort were put in during that season.